deptofdefense/anet/README.md

 ## Contributing

 As part of the Defense Digital Service's goal of bringing technology industry practices to the Department of Defense, we welcome contributions to this repository from the open source community.
 If you are interested in contributing to this project, please review `CONTRIBUTING.md` and `LICENSE.md`.
-Those files describe how to contribute to this work, and the quirks of how open sources licenses and  public domain apply to projects by the Deparment of Defense.
-For example, works created by U.S. Federal employees as part of their jobs typically are not eligible for copyright in the United States.
+Those files describe how to contribute to this work.

+Works created by U.S. Federal employees as part of their jobs typically are not eligible for copyright in the United States.
 In places where the contributions of U.S. Federal employees are not eligible for copyright, this work is in the public domain.
 In places where it is eligible for copyright, such as some foreign jurisdictions, this work is licensed as described in `LICENSE.md`.